deli3an/sa-takehome-project-readme/README.md

 - Payment Element UI: [https://docs.stripe.com/payments/payment-element](https://docs.stripe.com/payments/payment-element)

-### How is your application architected?

-This architecture uses a client-server model where the express.js backend orchestrates the payment process, while the frontend uses Stripe Payment Element UI to securely handle customer payment details.
-The transaction is managed by the Payment Intent API.

-**Client (Frontend):** A web application built with Handlebars and HTML/CSS/JavaScript that the customer interacts with.
-It displays the Stripe Payment Element UI and collects the customer's payment information.

-**Server (Backend):** An Express.js application running on Node.js.
-It handles routing and uses the Stripe JavaScript SDK to create PaymentIntents via the Stripe API.

-**Stripe:** Stripe provides the secure Payment Element UI, the Payment Intent API, and the infrastructure to handle the payment processing.

 ## How did you approach this problem?
 Which docs did you use to complete the project?
 What challenges did you encounter?